kaleidoescape/hlt-2018/README.md

 ## Dependencies

-- python3 with virtualenv and pip
+- python3 with virtualenv
+- PyTorch

 The rest of the dependencies will be downloaded automatically as needed during installation and include (but are not limited to):

-- pytorch
 - gensim
 - nltk
 - MUSE